What is an Architecture Framework? What does Architecture Framework mean? Read the Dragon1 Term Definition here.

 There are two main different meanings and definitions for this term:

-Definition 2: The overview, skeleton or structure of the architecture of a structure and its sub-architectures.
-This structure reveals the parts or components of the architecture framework consists of.
-For instance, what sub-architectures are recognized and for what sub-architectures there are architecture principles and visualizations available as defined.
+Definition 2: The overview, skeleton, or structure of the architecture of a structure and its sub-architectures.
+This structure reveals the various parts or components that comprise the architectural framework.
+For instance, what sub-architectures are recognized, and for what sub-architectures are architecture principles and visualizations available as defined?
 The visualization on the top right of this page is an example diagram of this second meaning.

 Read Also